 Are you an expat living in Stavanger?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Stavanger.
-Please contact us if you'd like to contribute.
+Please contact us if you'd like to contribute, or fill in our expat interview form to be featured.

 Expat Health Insurance